ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 - Direct Recursion (a single function)
 - Indirect Recursion (multiple functions, also called mutual recursion)

-Besides the previous clasification, all recursive function must have a termination condition or else would enter an infinite loop.
+Besides the previous classification, all recursive function must have a termination condition or else they would enter in an infinite loop.
 Even though it is not necessary that recursive functions are pure (i.e. they do not have side effects), it is common for recursive functions to be pure, this simplifies the interpretation.
 All the examples in this article are pure functions.

 ## Linear Recursion